This is a 2022 update on the story of the Queen’s Oak at Hurley Lock.

 Next day I received a message from an ex-neighbour at nearby Harleyford.
 Jo wanted an extra copy of the book for a friend, so my partner Rob and I promised to drop one in.
 We decided it would be a nice idea to park the car in Hurley (Berks) then walk along the riverside and across the wooden footbridge to the Harleyford Estate (Bucks.)

-At Hurley Lock Island we stopped to check on the Royal Oak.
+At Hurley Lock Island we stopped to check on the Queen’s Oak.
 This has become a bit of a tradition for us over the years.
-It was still a sapling when we bought our lodge at Harleyford back in 1996.
+It was still a sapling when we bought our holiday lodge on the estate back in 1996.

 ‘Amid great excitement on October 18 1974, Queen Elizabeth arrived in Hurley by car, then took the footpath from the village to the lock, where she boarded a steamer for a trip down to Runnymede.
 The Queen planted an oak tree on Hurley Lock Island to commemorate the journey, or as a plaque states more regally: ‘…the occasion of her river progress.’
 Oaks grow slowly, but forty years on the tree has reached a considerable size.’

 By the way, the book is out of print now, so I’m not trying to flog it. 😍

 Imagine how many trees Her Majesty planted during her long life.
 In the following photo she is aged ten, and planting a yew tree.

 But I digress.
 The Hurley oak was looking fantastic.
 I swear its girth had increased a few belt sizes since our previous visit in 2011.
 However, as we approached we noticed a raw gash on the near side of the trunk.
 It was about 20cm square, a couple of feet from the base.

 THE MYSTERY DEEPENS